Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 | MuscleTech 100% Mass Gainer | Whey-based mass gainer | Lead not detected (CR 2025) | Bulking, hardgainers, high-calorie needs |

-| Dymatize ISO 100 | Hydrolyzed whey isolate | Lead below detection | Lean muscle, fast absorption, premium users |
+| Dymatize ISO 100 | Hydrolyzed whey isolate | Lead below detection (CR 2025) | Lean muscle, fast absorption, premium users |

-| Optimum Nutrition Gold Standard | Whey blend | Low lead, safe daily limit | Everyday whey, cost-effective |
+| Optimum Nutrition Gold Standard | Whey blend | Lead below detection โ #5 CR 2025 | Everyday whey, best value, fully dual-verified |

-| Body Fortress Super Advanced Whey | Whey concentrate + isolate | Non-detect in CLP testing | Budget buyers |
+| Body Fortress Super Advanced Whey | Whey concentrate + isolate | Non-detect โ Clean Label Project certified | Budget buyers |

-| OWYN Pro Elite Plant Protein | Plant-based (pea blend) | Lead below detection (CR 2025) | Vegan or dairy-free users |
+| OWYN Pro Elite Plant Protein | Plant-based (pea blend) | Lead below detection (CR 2025) | Vegan or dairy-free users โ only safe plant option |

 *Based on independent test data (Consumer Reports 2025, Clean Label Project, and manufacturer COAs where available).
 Exact numbers and product availability can change by flavor, batch, and retailer.